Zombie1111/UnityVoxelSystem/README.md

 </ol>

 ## Documentation
-Most parameters have tooltips in the unity inspector and a lot of the functions are commented.
+Most functions are documented and all parameters visible in the unity inspector have tooltips

-See the `_demo` folder for pratical exampels
+See the `_demo/` folder for pratical exampels

 ## Technical details
 **VoxelObjects**